5 Reasons Why Website Navigation Is Important

 For example, the Freshware website’s navigation bar shows exactly what the company does.
 From the get-go, a visitor can tell by looking at the categories listed that Freshware specializes in baking and cooking tools.

 There is a psychological concept called the Serial Position Effect, which describes how a person tends to pay more attention to and retain information to things that appear at the beginning and end (Psychology Dictionary).
 This means that people pay less attention to the body portion of a web page.
 Since navigation information is usually at the top and sometimes the bottom of a web page, it is very important to insert important links and information in these sections for a higher engagement rate.

 5. Overall Design

 Since navigation bars are most often placed horizontally at the top of a website or vertically on the left, it is important to be consistent with these placements.
 Navigation bars placed in the middle of a webpage are non-standard and difficult for visitors to locate.
 Standardized, organized and uncluttered navigation design increases the overall aesthetic appeal of a website’s design.
 Navigation links that are short and to the point (see tip #3) also create a very clean and uncluttered appearance.

 Good navigation is a useful strategy to boost website design and page visits.
 Keep these guidelines in mind when planning your next business website!

-If you are interested in having a website for your business or looking to improve your website’s navigation, get a fast FREE quote by filling out the form below or give us a call at 626.400.4511!
+If you are interested in having a website for your business or looking to improve your website’s navigation, Contact Us or give us a call at (626) 400-4511!